tfiers/phd/README.md

 More explanation on the code can be found in [`code/README.md`](code/README.md), and in the Python files themselves, as comments and docstrings.

+## Licenses

+The favicon for the website is © 2020 The Jupyter Book Community, licensed under [their BSD-3-clause license](https://github.com/executablebooks/jupyter-book/blob/master/LICENSE).